cmayer/DeepNNPhylogeny/README.md

 ```
 for amino acid sequences

-For model topology training run:
+In order to train a neural network for topology prediction run:
 ```
 python3 TopologyPredictorTraining.py  -sequence_type * -substitution_model **
 ```